0oCLAWo0/restaurant_system/README.md

 HOW TO MODIFY OR CONNECT IT TO YOUR OWN DATABASE:
 * Downlaod all the files to your system in a same folder.
-* MODIFY host, pw, username, server in restaurant.cpp file at top with your own databse details.
+* MODIFY host, pw, username, server in restaurant.cpp file at top with your own database details.

 DATABASE STRUCTURE: MySQL: case sensitive
 *Database Name : Restaurant